OpenAI

 -

-Save the following Python script and name it as
+Save the following Python script as

-openAIQuery.py.import os
+openAIQuery.py.import os,csv,json,sys

-import sys
+import pyseekdb

-from pyobvector import *
+from pyseekdb import HNSWConfiguration

 from openai import OpenAI